First Monday in October

 The inciting incident occurs at 12 minutes when The President appoints Ruth Loomis, a conservative female judge from California, as the first woman Supreme Court Justice.
 Snow is dismayed by her conservative ideology..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Ruth Loomis is confirmed and sworn in as the first female Supreme Court Justice.
+This reveals the protagonist's commitment to Ruth Loomis is confirmed and sworn in as the first female Supreme Court Justice.
 She enters the Court, crossing the threshold into the male-dominated world., moving from reaction to action.

 The Collapse moment at 72 minutes (73% through) represents the emotional nadir.
 Here, A critical case or personal revelation forces them to choose between ideology and integrity, or between professional duty and personal feeling.
 The relationship appears irreparably damaged., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.